andrasq/node-qibl/README.md

 Changelog
 ---------

+- 1.5.1 - fix getProperty, do not prevent multiple callbacks from readBody
 - 1.5.0 - new functions `derive`, `varargsRenamed`, `isMethodContext`, `readBody`;
-          make varargs attach the instance `this` if no `self` given,
+          make varargs attach the instance `this` if no `self` given, faster invoke2, faster varargs
 - 1.4.0 - new functions `fill`, `subsample`, `omitUndefined`, `qsearch`, `sort3`, `clear`/`restoreListeners`, `str_random`,
           `mapById`, `groupByid`; document getProperty, setProperty; new undocumented `makeIterator`, `toArray`, `distinct`
 - 1.3.0 - new function `populate()`